tiyd-rails-2015-01/online_voting_example/README.md

 ## Phase 2

 * Staff can create constituent (voter) accounts
-* Constituents can log in and view upcoming bills
+* Voters can log in and view upcoming bills
-* Constituents can *not* edit or delete bills
+* Voters can *not* edit or delete bills

 ## Phase 3

-* Constituents can vote yes or no on an upcoming bill
+* Voters can vote yes or no on an upcoming bill
 * Staff can see voting results of each bill
 * Visitors can view upcoming bills but can not modify them or vote